Introduction to Mindfulness Meditation Course

 Register on the Campus Rec Member Portal under “Faculty & Staff Programs”.
 Instructions on how to register for a program can be found in this video.

 With Faculty/Staff Fitness Classes, you can work out consistently in a group of your peers while receiving personal attention from a seasoned instructor and genuine support from the group of people who are enrolled.
-This program style runs for the entire semester and meets once a week.
+This program style runs for 6 weeks and meets once a week.
 Work on your flexibility, strength, and mind/body connection in this 45 minute Faculty/Staff Yoga class with Bill.